AKSW/building-navigator/README.md

 ## HowTo Run

-Checkout this repository and start
+Checkout this repository and open the `dist/index.html` file into your browser.

 ## Compatibility